yhs666/mc-docs.zh-cn/articles/azure-stack/asdk/asdk-connect.md

 # Import the Connect module.
 Import-Module .\Connect\AzureStack.Connect.psm1

-# Add the development kit host computer’s IP address as the ASDK certificate authority (CA) to the list of trusted hosts.
+# Add the development kit host computer's IP address as the ASDK certificate authority (CA) to the list of trusted hosts.
 Make sure you update the IP address and password values for your environment.

 $hostIP = "<Azure Stack host IP address>"